The Ultimate Treasure

-In the strictest sense of the word, Dexel Dynes wasn’t actually an enemy of The Doctor’s; he wasn’t interested in ruling the world, he seemed perfectly content with the amount of money he had, and he never so much as tried to kill somebody else.
-However, he was an amoral journalist who didn’t care how many people had to suffer or die so long as he got an interesting story out of it, claiming to be an impartial observer while going so far as to offer advice on how torture could sell highly in some parts of the galaxy, showing no concern about appealing to the lowest aspects of human nature to win over his target audience, so this easily merits him a position as an adversary of The Doctor even if he never acted directly against The Doctor himself.
+In the strictest sense of the word, Dexel Dynes was not really an enemy of the Doctor’s, he wasn’t interested in ruling the world, he seemed perfectly content with the amount of money he had, and he never so much as tried to kill somebody else.
+However, he was an amoral journalist who did not care how many people had to suffer or die so long as he got an interesting story out of it, and claimed to be an impartial observer while going so far as to offer advice on how torture could sell highly in some parts of the galaxy, showing no concern about the appeal of the lowest aspects of human nature to win over his target audience, so this easily merits him a position as an adversary of the Doctoreven if he had never acted directly against The Doctor himself.

-Dynes initially encountered the Fifth Doctor and Peri when they took a shopping trip to the 31st century, The Doctor viewing it as a good opportunity for Peri to adapt to her new life of alien encounters.
-After witnessing a murder, The Doctor deduced that The victim’s dying words – a set of galactic co-ordinates – were the location of the legendary treasure of Rovan Cartovall, that had been missing for five thousand years.
-Travelling to the coordinates, The Doctor and Peri encountered Dynes there after he’d followed the Marquis te Rosscarrino and his niece Arnella, accompanied by Professor Thorrin and his assistant Willis Brockwell, intending to broadcast whAt The Marquis was up to across the galaxy.
-Arriving on the planet Gelsandor At The same time as The Doctor, the Marquis, and the criminals who had committed the original murder, Dynes was permitted was permitted to record the others as they went on a quest to prove their worthiness to receive the treasure, the Gelsandorans wishing to observe them to better understand humanity.
+Dynes had met the Fifth Doctor and Peri when they took a shopping trip to the 31st century, The Doctor viewing it as a good opportunity for Peri to adapt to her new life of alien encounters.
+After witnessing a murder, The Doctor deduced that the victim’s dying words – a set of galactic co-ordinates – were the location of the legendary treasure of Rovan Cartovall, that had been missing for five thousand years.
+Travelling to the coordinates, The Doctor and Peri encountered Dynes there after he’d followed the Marquis te Rosscarrino and his niece Arnella, accompanied by Professor Thorrin and his assistant Willis Brockwell, intending to broadcast what the Marquis was up to across the galaxy.
+Arriving on the planet Gelsandor at the same time as The Doctor, the Marquis, and the criminals who had committed the original murder, Dynes was permitted was permitted to record the others as they went on a quest to prove their worthiness to receive the treasure, the Gelsandorans wishing to observe them to better understand humanity.

-Eventually, around five hundred years after the original accident – which translated as being only a year outside the shield – the Sixth Doctor and Peri materialised on the planet in one of the gardens, deciding to take advantage of the opportunity to relax while the TARDIS tried to figure out their location (The temporal distortion of the field made getting an accurate lock on the planet’s coordinates difficult).
-While exploring their surroundings, the two Of them were subsequently separated, Peri being mistaken for a scavenger while The Doctor had a narrow escape from the robot gardeners.
+Eventually, around five hundred years after, which translated as being only a year outside the shield – the Sixth Doctor and Peri landed on the planet in one of the gardens, deciding to take advantage of the opportunity to relax while the TARDIS tried to figure out their location (The temporal distortion of the field made getting an accurate lock on the planet’s coordinates difficult).
+While exploring their surroundings, the two of them were subsequently separated, Peri being mistaken for a scavenger while The Doctor had a narrow escape from the robot gardeners.
 Having each discovered allies in their attempts to learn the mystery of the world – Peri ‘recruiting’ the scavengers while The Doctor befriended a robot called Green-8 who had evolved sentience due to a malfunctioning self-repair subroutine – The Doctor and Green-8 travelled to the palace to shut down the projection system.

-When Judd’s fleet arrived, he had his ships launch an all-out assault on the shield, opening a brief hole in the shield that Dynes managed to slip through in his ship.
+When Judd’s fleet arrived, he had his ships launch with an all-out assault on the shield, which opening a brief hole in the shield that Dynes managed to slip through in his ship.
 Arriving on the planet, Dynes dispatched various cameras searching for the Esselven royals, one of which encountered Pri.
-Telling Dynes about the scavengers’ mistreatment At The hands of the Lords in exchange for information about Judd, Peri subsequently headed off to the palace after disposing of Dynes’ camera, where she met up with The Doctor and Green-8.
-Researching Judd in the databanks, The Doctor vowed to end his reign of terror, and, aided by Green-8 and Oralissa (A hologram who had also developed sentience over the centuries), The Doctor managed to trick Judd and Dynes into thinking that The palace was about to explode and all the real residents had died centuries ago while the scavengers were just another group of holograms, driving Judd’s forces to depart while he and his allies made a short hop a few minutes into the future in the TARDIS.
+Telling Dynes about the scavengers’ mistreatment at the hands of the Lords in exchange for information about Judd, Peri headed off to the palace after disposing of Dynes’ camera, where she met up with The Doctor and Green-8.
+After researching Judd in the databanks, The Doctor vowed to end his reign of terror, and, aided by Green-8 and Oralissa (A hologram who had also developed sentience over the centuries), The Doctor managed to trick Judd and Dynes into thinking that the palace was about to explode and all the real residents had died centuries ago while the scavengers were just another group of holograms, driving Judd’s forces to depart while he and his allies made a short hop a few minutes into the future in the TARDIS.